Management Procedures | Motion

 - Attorney Admissions

-The judge administers the oath to attorneys who seek admission to the bar of the Northern District of Texas, or to attorneys who have been admitted to another bar subject to taking that bar's oath, generally at his weekly 9:30 a.m. criminal docket.
-An advance appointment may be obtained by calling the judicial assistant, Brenda Bishop, at 817-850-6670.
-Because the judge begins his docket with attorney admissions and does not conduct them after the criminal docket has commenced, counsel must present the counsel's papers to Mrs. Bishop in chambers no later than 9:15 a.m.
+The judge administers the oath to attorneys who seek admission to the bar of the Northern District of Texas, or to attorneys who have been admitted to another bar subject to taking that bar’s oath by advance appointment only.
+Appointments may be obtained by calling the judicial assistant, Brenda Bishop, at 817-850-6670.
+Attorney admissions are generally conducted when the judge has a 10:00 a.m. criminal docket scheduled and does not conduct them after the criminal docket has commenced.
+Counsel must present the counsel’s papers to Mrs. Bishop in chambers (Room 502) no later than 9:45 a.m.
 The judge seldom conducts attorney admissions at other times.

 Attorneys who are taking the oath of admission to the Northern District of Texas must be introduced and sponsored by a member of this Court's bar who is currently in good standing.